bulutg/bulut-prework/readme.md

 The following **required** functionality is completed:

-- [*] Users are see a screen with three labels and a button
+- [:heavy_check_mark:] Users are see a screen with three labels and a button
-- [*] Tapping the button changes the screen color to a random color
+- [:heavy_check_mark:] Tapping the button changes the screen color to a random color

 ## Video Walkthrough